 Over the next two years, a new, larger Discovery Garden will be created, full of exciting interactive exhibits and plant displays.
 But don’t worry—while it’s under construction, there’s still plenty to see and do!

-Drop by the Fragrance Garden for a variety of drop-in programs for families, and pick up a Kids' Discovery Guide to inspire your exploration of Brooklyn Botanic Garden.
+Drop by the Fragrance Garden from April to October for a variety of drop-in programs for families, and pick up a Kids' Discovery Guide to inspire your exploration of Brooklyn Botanic Garden.

 Discovery Workshops for Families